 Section 1.
 Members: Number, Classification, Terms of Office, Duties, and Apportionment.
-The voting membership of the Faculty Senate is divided into three classes: administrative members, elected faculty members, and alternates.
-Each officer of the Faculty Senate (i.e., the President-Elect, President, Immediate Past President, Secretary, Parliamentarian, and Information Officer) is considered a non-voting member at large if he or she is not serving as an elected faculty member during his or her term of office and shall not be counted against the apportionment assigned to his or her respective college, unit, or division during his or her term of office.
+The voting membership of the Faculty Senate is divided into three classes: administrative members, elected faculty members (Faculty Senators), and alternates temporarily serving in place of elected members.
+All officers of the Faculty Senate (which consists of the President-Elect, President, Immediate Past President, Recording Secretary, Parliamentarian, and Communication Officer) are considered non-voting members at large if they are not serving as elected faculty members during the term of office and shall not be counted against the apportionment assigned to their respective college, unit, or division during the term of office.
+The "Faculty Senate Leadership Team" (herein, FSLT) is comprised of the President, President-Elect, and Immediate Past-President.

-- A. Administrative Members.
-The administrative members, who shall be voting members of the Faculty Senate, shall be the chief officers for academic affairs, finance and administration, and student affairs.
+A. Administrative Members.
+The administrative members, who shall be voting members of the Faculty Senate, shall be the chief officers for academic affairs, finance and administration, and student life.
 Five additional members will be appointed by the chief academic officer of the Knoxville campus from among the Deans and Directors of the academic units.
 These appointments are subject to approval by the Council of Deans.
 The term of office for each of the five is three years and begins August 1 of the year in which the member is elected.
 The five elected members shall be divided into three classes, and their terms shall be staggered such that no more than two are appointed in any year.
-An administrative member shall be ineligible for reappointment for one year after serving his or her full three-year term, or any partial term of more than one year. - B. Elected Faculty Members: Criteria, Election, Term of Office, and Duties.
-Elected faculty members shall be chosen from those members of the faculty meeting the following criteria at the time of the election: (1) the holding of full-time or continuing part-time appointment with the rank, or equivalent rank, of lecturer, clinical instructor, assistant professor or higher; and (2) the performance of academic duties totaling at least half-time teaching, research, service, or departmental administration.
+An administrative member shall be ineligible for reappointment for one year after serving a full three-year term, or any partial term of more than one year.

+Elected Faculty Members: Criteria, Election, Term of Office, and Duties.
+The Faculty Senate is organized into caucuses by College, Unit, or Division.
+The colleges, units, and divisions represented on the Faculty Senate include: Agriculture (Herbert College, AgResearch, and UT Extension); Architecture and Design; Arts and Sciences (divided into three divisional caucuses representing the social sciences, natural sciences, and humanities); Haslam College of Business; Communication and Information; Education, Health and Human Sciences; Tickle College of Engineering; Law; Libraries; Nursing; ROTC; Social Work; UTSI; and Veterinary Medicine.
+Each caucus is comprised of the elected representatives and alternates from that unit and has a caucus chair who runs the elections each year for that caucus.
+The caucuses represent the constituents (faculty members) of their College, Unit, or Division.
+Elected faculty members (Faculty Senators) from each caucus shall be chosen from those members of the faculty meeting the following criteria at the time of the election: (1) the holding of full or continuing part-time appointment at any faculty rank, and (2) the performance of academic duties totaling at least half-time teaching, research, service, or departmental administration.
 The term of office for each elected faculty member is three years (except as set forth below in paragraph E of this Section 1) and begins August 1 of the year in which the member is elected.
-The members elected by each college, unit, or division (as provided for in Section 2 of this Article II) shall be divided into three classes, each class consisting of approximately one-third of the elected representatives of each college, unit, or division.
+The members elected by each college, unit, or division (as provided for in Section 2 of this Article II) shall be divided into three classes (organized by the end of their appointment term), each class consisting of approximately one-third of the elected representatives of each college, unit, or division.
 After completion of a full three-year term or any partial term of more than one year, an elected faculty member shall be eligible for a second three-year term.
 A senator who has served two consecutive terms is eligible for nomination only after being off the Faculty Senate for a full three years.